• Skip to content

 Instructions

-3. Refrigerate for at least 15 minutes for the patties to harden.
+• Refrigerate the patties for at least 15 minutes to allow them to harden.
 I find this helps them to keep their shape and not fall apart when cooking.

-4. Coat the bottom of a large skillet with oil, add burgers (leaving room so they don't touch), and cook for about 4 minutes on each side until they are slightly browned.
-Cook remaining burgers, adding oil to the skillet if needed.
+• Coat the bottom of a large skillet with oil, add burgers (leaving room so they don't touch), and cook for about 4 minutes on each side until they are slightly browned.
+Cook remaining burgers, adding oil to the skillet if needed. (see notes)

 *Nutritional information is for the veggie patty only.
 It does not include any sauces or bun info.